 Cord Lengths

 How far from the outlet will you need to go?
 That can be crucial in choosing a cord length, especially in environments that have a lot of ground to cover.
 Of course, you can always choose an extension cord if the ideal model doesn’t have the cord length you need.
+And if cord length is going to be an issue, a battery vacuum cleaner is a much better option.

 Weight